signl4/docs/integrations/halopsa/halopsa.md

 ### Closing Alerts

-The above allows you to trigger SIGNL4 alerts for new tickets in HaloPSA.
-You can also close an alert in SIGNL4 when the corresponding ticked in HaloPSA is closed.
+The above is closing SIGNL4 alerts autoimatically when a ticket is closed.

-In order to configure this you need another Method and another Integration Runbook.
+For closing alerts from within separate runbooks you can use the following.
 Configure everything as above with a different name and with the following exceptions.

 #### Method